Intermittent fasting

 Food window

-The interval between the first and last meal.
+The interval between the first and last meals.

 Food break